Relative cyclotomic structures and equivariant complex cobordism: Relative

 \begin{ter} By the \term{derived functor of relative $THH$}, we mean the total left derived functor of $(\uR,A)\mapsto THH^{\uR}(A)$ as a functor from $\aPair_{\aAlg}$ to $\aPair_{\aMod}$ with the $\aF_{p}$-equivalences, and we denote it as $\LTHH$. \end{ter}

-Since a weak equivalence of $\bT$-equivariant commutative ring orthogonal spectra $\uR'\to \uR$ induces an equivalence of $\aF_{p}$-homotopy categories of modules, for a fixed $\bT$-equivariant commutative ring orthogonal spectrum $\uR$, $\LTHH^{\uR}(-)$ restricts to give a functor from the homotopy category of associative $R$-algebras to the $\aF_{p}$-homotopy category of $\bT$-equivariant $\uR$-modules.
-When $\uR$ is cofibrant in either the standard model structure on $\bT$-equivariant commutative ring orthogonal spectra or the model structure of~\cite{BM-cycl23}, this restriction $\LTHH^{\uR}(-)$ agrees with the total left derived functor of $THH^{\uR}(-)$ from associative $R$-algebras to $\bT$-equivariant $\uR$-modules (with the $\aF_{p}$-equivalences).
+Since $\LTHH$ is defined as a derived functor in a category of pairs $(\uR,A)$, it is worth commenting on it as a functor of $A$ when we keep $\uR$ fixed.
+The functor $A\mapsto (\uR,A)$ from associative $R$-algebras to $\aPair_{\aAlg}$ preserves weak equivalences and so induces a functor on homotopy categories; this gives a restriction of $\LTHH^{\uR}(-)$ to a functor from the homotopy category of associative $R$-algebras to the homotopy category of $\aPair_{\aMod}$.
+Since a weak equivalence of $\bT$-equivariant commutative ring orthogonal spectra $\uR'\to \uR$ induces an equivalence of $\aF_{p}$-homotopy categories of modules, we can refine $\LTHH^{\uR}(-)$ to a functor from the homotopy category of associative $R$-algebras to the homotopy category of $\bT$-equivariant $\uR$-modules (which we still write as $\LTHH^{\uR}(-)$ by abuse of notation).
+When $\uR$ is cofibrant in either the standard model structure on $\bT$-equivariant commutative ring orthogonal spectra or the model structure of~\cite[Thm.~C]{BM-cycl23}, this restriction $\LTHH^{\uR}(-)$ agrees with the total left derived functor of $THH^{\uR}(-)$ from associative $R$-algebras to $\bT$-equivariant $\uR$-modules (with the $\aF_{p}$-equivalences).
+As a consequence, as long as we assume $\uR$ is cofibrant, we do not have to worry about the difference between deriving relative $THH$ in both the base and algebra variable or in just the algebra variable.
 To preclude any confusion, we will usually take $\uR$ to be cofibrant in statements involving the derived functor of relative $THH$.